DSCF9524-1-1024x683 (1)

 13 tips and tricks to get a high score in the TOEFL Listening section

-Do you need to get a good score in the TOEFL ITP or PBT test?
+Do you want to achieve a high score in TOEFL PBT or TOEFL ITP?

-So, in this article we will tell you the tips, tricks, and strategies you need to know to get a high score in TOEFL listening.
+In this article, we will share tips, tricks, and strategies that you need to know to achieve the maximum score in TOEFL Listening.

 Overview of the TOEFL PBT listening section.

-The TOEFL Listening section is intended to measure your ability to understand conversation and lectures in English.
+The TOEFL Listening section is designed to assess your ability to understand spoken English.

-The second section has longer dialogues between two or more people with one recording used for several questions.
+• Part B consists of longer dialogues between two or more people, and each dialogue is used for several questions.

-Now that you have a general idea of how the TOEFL Listening section works, let’s move on to the fun stuff – the tips, tricks and strategies you need to perform well!
+Now you have a clear idea of how TOEFL Listening works.
+Let’s go straight into the tips, tricks, and strategies you need to get an optimal score in TOEFL Listening!

 Strategies for TOEFL Listening section A